Ford Sync: SYNC Gen1, Sept. 2007-Nov. 2012

-MyFord Touch
+MyFord Touch / SYNC 2

 Sync 3

-On December 11, 2014, Ford announced Sync 3, which will replace MyFord Touch, will have simpler features and will be powered by QNX software by BlackBerry Limited instead of Microsoft.
-The Sync 3 name will be used for both Ford and Lincoln models, though Lincoln's will have a different theme.
-Over half of Ford's North American vehicles will have Sync 3 by the end of 2015 and will be expanded globally afterward; vehicles not equipped with Sync 3 will be equipped with the original Ford Sync.
+On December 11, 2014, Ford announced Sync 3, which replaced MyFord Touch, having simpler features and be powered by QNX software by BlackBerry Limited instead of Microsoft.
+The Sync 3 name is be used for both Ford and Lincoln models, though Lincoln's have a different theme.
+Over half of Ford's North American vehicles were planned to have Sync 3 by the end of 2015 and be expanded globally afterward; vehicles not equipped with Sync 3 were equipped with the original Ford Sync.
 Ford cited issues with Microsoft's complex software dragging down its scores with Consumer Reports and other consumer magazines being a reason it switched to the BlackBerry QNX operating system.

 Sync 4 and 4a

 On October 30, 2019, Ford announced Sync 4 and 4a, the next version of their infotainment platform.
 The new platform was initially announced with the unveiling of the Ford Mustang Mach E on November 18, 2019.
 The first production vehicle and further details of Sync 4 were released at the unveiling of the 2021 model year Ford Mustang Mach-E. Sync 4 comes with an 8 or 12 inch horizontally oriented main display while Sync 4a comes with a 12 or 15.5 inch vertically oriented main display.
 Ford Power-Up software updates deliver continuous vehicle enhancements via over-the-air updates.